FAQs | Eddie Eagle GunSafe® Program

 Have there been any evaluations of the Program’s impact in published/unpublished literature?
 If not, how do you measure its impact?

 One study published in the Journal of Emergency Nursing Online (October 2001) named the Eddie Eagle GunSafe® program the best of 80 gun accident prevention programs evaluated.
-In 2023, the Journal of the American Medicine Association (JAMA) Pediatrics did a study which showed that a one-minute gun-safety video does make a different in a child's behavior around guns.
+In 2023, the Journal of the American Medicine Association (JAMA) Pediatrics did a study which showed that a one-minute gun-safety video does make a difference in a child's behavior around guns.

 Beyond that, the effectiveness of the Program is evident in several ways.
 First, fatal firearms accidents in the Eddie Eagle age group have been reduced by more than 80 percent since the program’s nationwide launch, according to the National Center for Health Statistics.
 NRA feels that gun accident prevention programs such as Eddie Eagle are a significant factor in that decline.
 Second, we often receive letters from parents whose children have encountered guns in unsupervised situations and avoided an accident by doing exactly what Eddie Eagle had taught them: “STOP!
 Don’t touch.
 Run away.
 Tell a grown-up.”
 Third, the Program has been honored or endorsed by groups such as the National Sheriffs’ Association, the U.S. Department of Justice (through the Office of Juvenile Justice and Delinquency Prevention), and the Association of American Educators.
 The Program also received bipartisan support from 26 state governors, as well as resolutions from 23 state legislatures, recommending the use of the Eddie Eagle Program.
 Finally, the fact that 26,000 school teachers and law enforcement officers have taught the Program to over 32 million children verifies the popularity of the Program with those who deal with child safety issues every day.